YuntianHuang/myEE551project/README.md

 1. Basic function: Left click: mine sweeping
              Right click: marking
 2. Recording game time
-3. Game reset: The same map can be played multiple times
 ## Rules:
 1. When clicking to the grid that has been clicked，there will be no changeand you can continue to play
 2. If clicking on the mine, the game will be over